marielucia/CML-StrategicAddon/README.md

     3. org.contextmapper.dsl/src/org/contextmapper/dsl/validation/ContextMapSemanticsValidator.java
     4. org.contextmapper.dsl/src/org/contextmapper/dsl/validation/ValidationMessages.java

+The uptaded CML can be used as a plugin for modelling purposes.
+The jar-file can be found here: cml-plugin/plugin/.

 ## Work environment
-This Addon was developed and tested with Eclipse DSL Tools 2023-09 (4.29.0) and Java JDK 11
+This Addon was developed and tested with Eclipse DSL Tools 2023-09 (4.29.0) and JavaSE 17

 ## License
 Apache-2.0 (aligned with the originial CML)